daneedk/com.uc.heimdall/README.md

 Please remember, Heimdall is not intended to be a full blown security system.

 ## Donate
-If you like the app, buy me a beer!
+If you like the app, consider buying me a beer!
 [![Paypal donate][pp-donate-image]][pp-donate-link]

 [pp-donate-link]: https://www.paypal.me/daneedekruyff